 Then, go back to the MonsterInsights section on your WordPress admin dashboard to Insights » Reports » Site Speed.
 There, you will see an overall score of your website load time for desktop and mobile in the report.

-According to Google’s explanation on Page Speed Insights, the following tests below must be passed;
+According to Google’s explanation on Page Speed Insights, the following tests must be passed;

 - Largest Contentful Paint (LCP): Measures loading performance.
 To provide a good user experience, sites should strive to have LCP occur within the first 2.5 seconds of the page starting to load.

 - First Input Delay (FID): Measures interactivity.
-To provide a good user experience, sites should strive to have an FID of less than 100 milliseconds.
+To provide a good user experience, sites should strive to have an FID of fewer than 100 milliseconds.

 - Cumulative Layout Shift (CLS): Measures visual stability.
 To provide an exceptional user experience, sites should strive to have a CLS score of less than 0.1.